nubbsterr/ELK-SIEM-Setup/README.md

 # Configuring Elasticsearch and Testing It Out
 This step is entirely for configuring Elasticsearch; telling it how to run, what ports it needs, communication, etc.

-Open `/etc/elasticsearch/elasticsearch.yml` in a text editor (neovim da goat).
-If you are using a terminal editor like me, run `sudo EDITOR_OF_CHOICE ELASTICSEARCH.YML PATH`.
-Firstly, we will edit the cluster.name property to be the name of your choice for your homelab.
+Open `/etc/elasticsearch/elasticsearch.yml` in vim using `sudo vim /etc/elasticsearch/elasticsearch.yml`.
+You may use any editor of your choice.
+All I will say about Vim keybinds is that `ESC+Colon+q!` will forcefully exit and not save the file,`i` will enter insert mode where you can edit text, and `ESC` will take you out of any mode and put you into normal mode where you can traverse the file as you wish.
+Firstly, we will edit the `cluster.name` property to be the name of your choice for your homelab.
 ![Delete those pesky pound symbols.](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/edit-elasticsearch-config.png)

 Continue editing the file.
 The `network.host` property will be our VM's IP address.
-The `http.port` property will be left alone, but make sure to uncomment it, and lastly, add the `discovery.type` property (this property tells Elasticsearch how it should form a cluster). <strong>Do not forget the colon next to the property name!</strong>
+The `http.port` property will be left alone, **but make sure to uncomment it**, and lastly, add the `discovery.type: single-node` property (this property tells Elasticsearch how it should form a cluster). **Do not forget the colon next to the property name!**

 Once we are done, go ahead and close the YML file.
 Congrats, our config work here is done (temporarily)!
 We can now go ahead and start the `elasticsearch.service` service, then check the JSON output of Elasticsearch at our IP address + HTTP port--you'll see what I mean :)